Audit and Service Evaluation

-The definitions of health research, clinical audit and service evaluation are on the Health Research Board website here.
+The definitions of health research, clinical audit and service evaluation are on the Health Research Board website here (link to HRB website)

 GDPR and Audit and Service Evaluation

-The National Office of Clinical Audit (NOCA) ran a GDPR Clinical Audit Information session in November 2019.
+The National Office of Clinical Audit (NOCA) ran a GDPR Clinical Audit Information session (link to NOCA website) in November 2019.

 The Health Research Regulations, Irish data protection legislation relevant to 'health research', does not apply to audit and service evaluation.
 [GDPR, the European General Data Protection Regulations, do apply however.]